 It should be noted that while a lot of the fastest servers in tennis history are tall, it is not a given that is near would be one of the best.
 He had to work hard to turn his serve into one of the greatest weapons in the game.
 Without a dominant serve, he’d likely be a journeyman at best on tour.

 His service motion allows for an excellent, fluid first serve, as well as plenty of action on the second serve.
 This all adds up to making it nearly impossible for him to experience a break of serve.
 Even an average or below average serve day for him is still better than 99% of the players on tour.

 John Isner’s Serve Stats

-The radar guns certainly lights up when John Isner serving, but a look at the stats show that he is doing more than just putting on a show.
+The radar guns certainly light up when John Isner serving, but a look at the stats shows that he is doing more than just putting on a show.
 He is the most dominant player in tennis right now on serve, and he has been for most of his prime.
 In fact, statistics show that there has never been a server like him in tennis history.

 - First Serves In=70%

 - Second Serve Win=57%

 When compared to the top players in tennis, Isner is consistently a few percentage points above Roger Federer in service games won.
 He can be five or six percentage points ahead of Rafael Nadal and Novak Djokovic, two players who have only slightly above average service.
 Yes, these players have other skills that make them all-time greats, but when looking only at serve, Isner is their superior.